UW-ESS-DS/MLGeo2022_velgueta/README.md

  ~~~
  git clone https://github.com/UW-ESS-DS/MLGeo2022_velgueta.git
  ~~~
- The licence utilized is MIT because blablabla
+ The licence utilized is MIT because is a generic licence that everybody uses.